I am asked a wide variety of job related questions, but none is more popular than,

 For more information, read Top Work From Home / Remote Jobs.

 As much as I would like to tell you otherwise, the vast majority of professional level work-from-home jobs are assigned to in-house employees who have proven their capabilities over time (and even those tend to be a mix of in-house and home-based assignments).

-That said, certain industries tend to employ more telecommuters than others.
-Companies that have a large need for telephone-based customer service jobs (think airlines, insurance, and software firms) can be good bets for home-based employment.
+Certain industries tend to employ more telecommuters than others.
+Companies that have a large need for telephone-based customer service jobs (think online retail, finance, insurance, and software firms) can be good bets for home-based employment.

 Other examples of telecommuting-friendly settings include banks that hire home-based mortgage brokers, home inspection companies that hire licensed inspectors, and executive recruiting firms that hire home-based research assistants.

 There are also a handful of companies that recruit customer care agents who work out of their homes as contract employees.

 For more information, read and How to Work Effectively From Home.